 There are many germs (both bacteria and viruses) that can be passed from one person to another during sexual activity, causing STDs.
 These germs can be spread directly by physical contact (skin to skin) or through bodily fluids (blood, semen).

 The two most common types of STDs caused by bacteria germs are gonorrhea and chlamydia.
 These infections can cause painful urination and discharge from the vagina or penis.
 Gonorrhea and chlamydia are serious infections that must be treated with antibiotics.
 It also is extremely important for all sexual partners to be treated as well.
-In females, these infections can spread from the vagina up into the uterus and cause an even more serious condition called pelvic inflammatory disease, which often requires hospitalization.
+In females, these infections can spread from the vagina up into the uterus and cause an even more serious condition called pelvic inflammatory disease.

 The most common types of STDs caused by virus germs include herpes, genital warts and HIV.
 Herpes causes painful sores on the vagina or penis.
 Herpes outbreaks can be treated with medications that lessen the pain and shorten the course of the illness, but there is no cure.
 Herpes stays in the body and from time to time will cause sores in the genital area.
 Females with herpes can pass this viral infection onto their babies during the birthing process, especially if there are active sores on the vagina at the time.
 This can result in serious illness, including life-threatening pneumonia and meningitis, or even death for the infant.

 Genital warts (wartlike bumps on the vagina or penis) also are caused by a virus (human papilloma virus, or HPV) and spread by direct contact.
-These growths usually are painless, but are strongly associated with the development of cancer of the cervix in females.
+These growths usually are painless.
+Some strains can cause cancer of the cervix in females and anal cancer in both sexes.
 Like herpes, genital warts are very difficult to treat and often come back again and again.

 HIV (human immunodeficiency virus) is the most serious of the sexually transmitted viruses.
-It is spread by body fluids and can lead to severe problems with the immune system (acquired immunodeficiency syndrome, or AIDS) and death.
-Although there are now treatments that hold off the virus for some time, there still is no cure for this disease.
-HIV infection can be, and most often is, fatal.
+It is spread by body fluids and can lead to severe problems with the immune system (acquired immunodeficiency syndrome, or AIDS).
+Treatment with antiviral drugs can contain the virus.
+But there still is no cure.

 All parents need to give their teens the facts about STDs.
 Make sure teens understand all of the information outlined above.
 Explain to them that they are at risk of getting any and all of these infections if they have sex, and especially if they choose to have sex without taking any steps to prevent these types of infections.